connectjunkie/homebridge-beoplay/README.md

 ## Inputs parameter

-Inputs for the TV integation type are defined as follows:
+Inputs for the TV integration type are defined as follows:

     "inputs": [{
             "name": "Tune In",